henrietta-k/adapt-learning-wiki/Locking-objects-with-'_isLocked'-and-'_lockType'.md

 where `"co-XX"` is the Id of the object whose completion will enable this page or menu.

 **effect**
-The all menu items are enabled except any item whose json contains the `"_lockedBy"` attribute.
+All menu items are enabled *except* any item whose json contains the `"_lockedBy"` attribute.
 That item will be enabled only when the menu item specified by the value of `"_lockedBy"` is completed.

 ## Document for your users
 When using locking with a plug-in, remember to document its use in your README and to provide sample configuration in *example.json*.